If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

-You might be wondering what the benefits of guest posting are.
-Why write for free on another website when you can just focus your efforts on your own blog?
+What are the benefits of guest posting and why write for free on another website when you can just focus your efforts on your own blog?

 Well, I’ll tell you.

-Firstly, SEO (Search Engine Optimisation) specialists say that guest posting is a powerful link-building technique that can help your blog rank better on search engines.
+SEO (Search Engine Optimisation) specialists, such as Moz, claim that guest posting is a powerful link-building technique that can help your blog to rank higher on search engines.

-Why?
-Well, let’s pretend that you’re the Google algorithm for a minute.
-(Stay with me here.)
+Let’s pretend that you’re the Google algorithm for a minute.

 Oh, hey, check you out – you’re the Google algorithm.
 You’re doing your thing, browsing the World Wide Web and matching search engine users to relevant content.

 But what’s this?
 You keep seeing the same blog link pop up on high-authority websites?
 And some of these websites have a super high Domain Authority (DA) score?